ibm-cloud-docs/Cloudant/transaction-engine/overview-te.md

 ## Feature Parity between {{site.data.keyword.cloudant_short_notm}} on the Transaction Engine vs "Classic" architecture

 Not all {{site.data.keyword.cloudant_short_notm}} features currently available in the Cloudant "classic" architecture are available in the new `Standard on Transaction Engine` plan.
 Customers must evaluate their requirements and choose the appropriate plan for their use case.
 Multiple upcoming features rely solely on the Transaction Engine architecture that is related to scalability, security, and compliance.
-We recommended that you use this plan whenever feasible.
+It is recommended that you use this plan whenever feasible.